782618297/io_scene_scs/Prefab-Locators.md

 Proper connections have to be done depending on selected "Road Size":

-1. Polygon - in this case map points have to be connected in closed quads (useful for visualizing buildings on prefabs).
+1. Polygon - in this case map points have to be connected in closed quads (useful for visualizing buildings on prefabs);
 2. any other option - in this case map points have to lead from one control node to another, the same principle as by Navigation Point locators.

 [[/images/SCS_Tools_Locators_Prefab_MP.png]]